 Susan Roche (Pigeon) Associate Dean of Business & Technology

 Joy Wilson (Saginaw) Employment Services Advisor, Greater Bay MI Works!

 The Bergstein Award for Teaching Excellence recognizes the best of the best of Delta's faculty.
 It's a proud moment.

-In more than 50 years, Delta has had only 4 presidents.
+In more than 60 years, Delta has had five presidents.

 "The employee awards banquet is one of the many ways in which Delta College recognizes the commitment and contributions of our employees to our students and communities."

 Director of Human Resources, Delta College